hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 - _Domain-Driven Design: Tackling Complexity in the Heart of Software_ by Eric Evans
 - [_DDD, Hexagonal, Onion, Clean, CQRS, … How I put it all together_](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) by Herberto Graça

-For an operational perspective, reviewers may also want to ground themselves in the practice of [Site Reliability Engineering](https://sre.google/books/).
+For an operational perspective, reviewers may also want to ground themselves in the practices in [Site Reliability Engineering](https://sre.google/books/).

 ### Product vs. Productivity